 When we’re thoroughly prepared for a show and embrace our roles as performing artists, we can open ourselves to the moment and drench listeners with emotion.

-A musician’s stage power results from the sum of these 4 elements.
+A musician’s stage power results from the sum of the above four elements.

-One way to gauge your stage power is to video-record a practice performance and then assign yourself a 1-5 ranking in each category, with a top score totaling 20.
+One way to gauge your stage power is to video-record a practice performance and then assign yourself a 1-5 ranking in each category, with 5 as the highest ranking (a top score would total 20).

-With steady work, the energy of being on stage will then rocket you and your listeners to unforgettable heights.
+With steady work, the energy of being on stage can then rocket you and your listeners to unforgettable heights.

 © 2011 Gerald Klickstein